garylirocks/quickrefs/vim.markdown

 ### Column mode

+*Only useful when you want to edit same columns on each row*

+1. Place cursor at the location where you want to edit;
-1. `CTRL-v`/`CTRL-SHIFT-v` to go into column mode;
+1. `CTRL-v` or `CTRL-SHIFT-v` to go into column mode;
-2. Select the columns and rows;
+1. Select the columns and rows;
+1. Do what you want:
-3. `SHIFT-i` to go into insert mode;
-4. Type in text, only the first row is chaning, after `ESC`, changes where be applied to each row;
+    - `SHIFT-i` to go into insert mode, type in text, only the first row is changing, after `ESC`, changes will be applied to other rows
+    - `x` to delete, `p` to paste, `~` to change case, etc

 ### Increase / Decrease numbers